web-platform-tests/wpt/docs/running-tests/chrome-chromium-installation-detection.md

 - **Browser Binary**
 : Browser binary installation is not provided through `wpt` and will throw a NotImplementedError if attempted via the install command.
-The user will need to have a browser binary on their machine that can be detected or provide a path explicitly using the `--binary` flag.
+The user will need to have a browser binary on their system that can be detected or provide a path explicitly using the `--binary` flag.

 - **Webdriver**